fpjentzsch/reconos.github.io/legalnotice.md

 ---
-title: Imprint
+title: Legal Notice
 layout: page
 ---
-# Imprint
+# Legal Notice

 ## Overall responsibility

 This website is published by the University of Paderborn.
 The University of Paderborn is a statutory body and an institution of the State of North Rhine-Westphalia.
-The University is legally represented by its President, Prof. Dr. Wilhelm Schäfer, who carries the overall responsibility for this website:
+The University is legally represented by its President, Prof. Dr. Birgitt Riegraf, who carries the overall responsibility for this website:

 *President of the University of Paderborn*
-Prof. Dr. Wilhelm Schäfer
+Prof. Dr. Birgitt Riegraf
 University of Paderborn
 Warburger Str.
 100
 33098 Paderborn, Germany
-Phone: +49-5251-600 (central switchboard)
+Phone: +49-5251-60-0

 University of Paderborn's VAT No: DE 811209907